gabtam55/HK-District-Info-Project/README.md

 ```
 <img src="https://github.com/gabtam55/Practices/blob/master/301120%20-%20Hypothesis%20testing%20(T-test%20and%20ANOVA)/null_distribution_t.png" alt="Null T-Distribution" height="350" />

-As the p-value is smaller than 0.05, we fail to reject the null hypothesis.
-Afterall, which hand people use their smartphones with doesn't seem to have a relationship with their levels of extraversion.
+As the p-value is smaller than 0.05, I failed to reject the null hypothesis.
+Afterall, which hand people use their smartphones with didn't seem to have an impact on their levels of extraversion.

+### Independent sample t-test
+I don't wan

 ## 18th November 2020 - Chi-squared Test (Using {infer})
 >The General Social Survey (GSS) is a sociological survey created and regularly collected since 1972 by the National Opinion Research Center at the University of Chicago.
 It is funded by the National Science Foundation.
 The GSS collects information and keeps a historical record of the concerns, experiences, attitudes, and practices of residents of the United States. (<a href="https://en.wikipedia.org/wiki/General_Social_Survey">Wikipedia, 2020</a>)

-Using the results from the GSS conducted since 2000, I would like to look at the relationship between socioeconomic class and political party affiliation.
+Using the results from the GSS conducted since 2000, I wanted to look at the relationship between socioeconomic class and political party affiliation.

-First of all, we can explore the data with a bar plot.
+First of all, I explored the data with a bar plot.
 The biggest supporter for the democratic party was the working class, whereas the biggest supporter for the republican party was the middle class.
-It seems to suggest that a relationship exists between socioeconomic class and political party affiliation.
+It seemed to suggest that a relationship exists between socioeconomic class and political party affiliation.
 <img src="https://github.com/gabtam55/Practices/blob/master/181120%20-%20Hypothesis%20Testing%20(Chi-squared%20Test)/Socioeconomic%20class%20by%20political%20party%20affilliation.png?raw=true" alt="Socioeconomic class by political party affilitation" height="350" />

-To find out whether this relationship happened by chance, we can perform a chi-squared test using the computational approach (see extract of code below).
-My hypotheses are:
+To find out whether this relationship happened by chance, I performed a chi-squared test using the computational approach (see extract of code below), with the following hypotheses:
 * Null hypothesis: The socioeconomic class of US residents is independent of their political party affiliations.
 * Alternative hypothesis: The socioeconomic class of US residents is dependent on their political party affiliations.